 This 25-mile, at-your-own-pace bike ride along muddy byways has become an annual tradition in Vermont.
 Former professional cyclist Peter Vollers, organizer and owner of Vermont Overland, calls this maple-themed adventure "epic."
 Sign up to participate in the March 22, 2020 trek, and you'll pedal to a sugarhouse with about 300 fellow cyclists.
 The maple treats that await will inspire you to keep going.
 Then, toast your accomplishment at an after-party at the Ascutney Outdoors Center.
 Local craft beer and food are included in your entry fee.

 Make plans to attend this annual celebration of syrup in St. Albans, Vermont (April 24-26 in 2020).
 Most activities are free at the Vermont Maple Festival, which has been a tradition for 54 years.
 Highlights include a parade, syrup tasting, sugarhouse tours, maple demonstrations, carnival rides, street vendors, a pancake breakfast and a maple barbecue buffet .
 On Saturday, April 25, visitors 21 and over can sample Vermont-made maple beer, wine, and spirits during a Maple Beverage Tasting event.
 Tasting tickets can be purchased online in advance.

-Maple season's last "Hurrah!" is held the final Saturday of April in northeastern Vermont.
+Maple season's last "Hurrah!" is always held the final Saturday of April (April 25 in 2020) in northeastern Vermont.
 St. Johnsbury dubs itself the Maple Center of the World, and this community celebration features a craft show, live music, family entertainment, a pancake breakfast and a Sap Lap 5K run (to work off those sweet calories).
 It all leads up to the crowning of the World Maple Syrup Champion.
 Festival admission is free.